Here you'll find out about the features available on Disciple's community platform.

 Usually there is chat limit set to 200-500 members.
 This is to keep the chat feed readable for all members.

-After the live stream is over, the video, the viewing numbers and all chat comments are saved to the Hub and can be retrieved and reposted into your app from there.
+After the live stream is over, the video, the viewing numbers and all chat comments are saved to the Console and can be retrieved and reposted into your app from there.

 Folders is unsurprisingly a folder-based system of presenting media in your app.
 You can have multiple folder sections in your app, that are named differently in the left hand navigation.